 I was born in 1949 in west London.
 My childhood was a fifties, suburban one, so for most of us boys it involved a lot of respectability and repression, and grey flannel shorts until you were fourteen.
 If you were a girl you spent a lot of time helping Mummy in the kitchen (like Jane in the Ladybird, Peter and Jane books).
 My childhood and teenage years were difficult, and full of drama, which although challenging, has been a great source of material in my later life as a writer.
 For those who are interested, I touch on my personal history in the story Exile in Four Fathers.

 Pictures of me from my schooldays show a lanky, swotty looking boy with spectacles and a full head of hair.
-This is in direct contrast to the James Nash of forty years later, rather larger (‘filled-out’ as my mother would have it) less swotty and perhaps more engaged, still with spectacles, but now with a lovely shiny bald head.
+This is in direct contrast to the James Nash of fifty years later, rather larger (‘filled-out’ as my mother would have it) less swotty and perhaps more engaged, still with spectacles, but now with a lovely shiny bald head.
 I came to Leeds in 1971 to do an MA at the University.
 And like many before and many after me, decided to stay, living at one address, or another, in Leeds 6, ever since.

 Much of the seventies, eighties and nineties were taken up with teaching which I turned out to be not bad at, particularly with ‘difficult’ or ‘naughty’ kids.
 In loco parentis, another story from Four Fathers will tell you a little more about my early years as a teacher.